umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/README.md

 {% endhint %}

 **`?fields=properties[$all]`**\
-Includes all properties on the retrieved content item in the output.
+Includes all properties of the retrieved content item in the output.

 **`?fields=properties[alias1]`**\
 Includes only the property with the property alias _`alias1`_ in the output.